Interviewing potential suppliers is a crucial part of picking the right IT support company for your business.

 A support company that replies with “we cover it all” is not one I would recommend trusting.
 Most support companies will cover labour charges on any incident that relates to hardware or specified software.
 Some also include mileage and travel time to and from your premises.
 However, support for custom software that was built by another company is unlikely to be included.

-An example reply may be: “we provide all labour either onsite or remotely for any hardware covered under your contract.
-We also include mileage and travel time and will support all Microsoft operating systems and Microsoft applications”
+An example reply may be: "we provide all labour - either onsite or remotely - for any hardware covered under your contract.
+We also include mileage and travel time and will support all Microsoft operating systems and Microsoft applications".
+See our sample IT support contract for an example of the kinds of terms and conditions you might expect.

-The list will probably be endless but you need to know examples of things that you may get other bills for.
-For instance, if your server fails and needs replacing, will its installation be covered by the contract, or will it cost extra?
+The list will probably be endless but you need to know examples of things that you may be billed for separately.
+For instance, if your server fails and needs replacing, will the installation of the replacement be covered by the contract, or will it cost extra?
+If it will cost extra, what are their one-off or hourly charges?

 Most IT support companies can monitor the state of your network, servers and computers without having to visit your premises.
 They can do many upgrades and fixes this way too.